 ← Field Notes

-How Many Reviews Does A Roofer Actually Need To Win The Job
+How Many Reviews Does a Roofer Actually Need to Win the Job

-By Shareef Huddle7 min read
+By DanaEdited by Shareef Huddle5 min read

 Every roofer asks the same question at some point.
 How many reviews do I need before homeowners start picking me over the other guy?